-Hong Kong Exchanges and Clearing : YELLOW APPLICATION FORM | MarketScreener
+Hong Kong Exchanges and Clearing : Yellow Application Form | MarketScreener

 •

-the form must contain your NAME and Hong Kong I.D.
-Card number.
+the form must cont in your NAME and Hong Kong identity card number;

 •